alastairreid/mycelia/_hyphae/resilience.md

 ---
-title: Resilient
+title: Resilience
 layout: hypha
+notes:
+- rewilding
-notes: rewilding, biodiversity
+- biodiversity
 ---

 > (of a person or animal) able to withstand or recover quickly from difficult conditions